LiYanStat/mywebsite/content/authors/admin/_index.md

 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I'm pursuing my PhD degree in Statistics at <a href="http://stat.uconn.edu/" target="_blank" rel="noopener"> Departmemt of Statistics, University of Connecticut</a> after graduating from <a href="http://stat.ruc.edu.cn" target="_blank" rel="noopener">School of Statistics</a>, Renmin University of China in 2016.
+My interests lie in Climate Change Detection and Attribution Analysis, Measurement Error Models, Mixture Models, Dimension Reduction and Variable Selection.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+This website includes information on my current research projects, publications and some thinkings/notes on research and programming.